Urban Heat Ready

 The overarching phases to the project are:

-Thank you to everyone who completed our online survey, which closed on October 16, 2020.
+Thank you to everyone who completed our online survey in October 2020.
+Review the Community Survey Engagement Report.

 For more information about this project, please contact the project team at firstname.lastname@example.org.

-This Project is made possible with funding from the Real Estate Foundation of British Columbia.
+This project is made possible with funding support from the Real Estate Foundation of British Columbia and the Vancouver Foundation.